 How do I upload my content to DC@ACU?

 Employees of Abilene Christian University are encouraged to upload their unique and peer reviewed content to DC@ACU.
-You will need to Create a New Account by clicking on the "My Account" tab, in the upper-left menu, or clicking here.
+Create a New Account by clicking on the "My Account" tab, in the upper-left menu, or clicking here.
 After setting up your DC@ACU account, you can click on the "Submit Research" link under the "Author Corner" to the left, select your College, Department, or Degree Program, and then follow the directions.

 Looking for more information about Digital Commons?